saturnlighting/literature-review/README.md

-that did not focus on the association between road lighting and cycling uptake were excluded (many studies mentioned cycling and lighting in passing but not as the topic of the paper, others looked at the relationship between road lighting and cycling safety, but not cycling uptake).
+that did not focus on the association between road lighting and cycling uptake were excluded (many studies mentioned cycling and lighting in passing but not as the topic of the paper, others looked at the relationship between road lighting and cycling traffic safety, but not cycling uptake).
 After combining search results, excluding duplicates, and screening abstracts and full texts, TBC studies were selected.

 Second, we checked the references from the studies selected (i.e. snowball technique), and after screening abstracts and full texts